-• Internship
+Internship

 The internship program is a core element of Jacobs Universitys employability approach.
 It includes a mandatory semester-long internship off-campus (minimum 16 weeks in full-time) which provides insight into the labor market as well as practical work experience related to the respective area of study.
 Successful internships may initiate career opportunities for students.
-For more information, please contact the Career Services Center (http://www.jacobs- university.de/career-services/contact).